ShkudW/EvilN/README.md

 I wrote it just for helping you with your Penetration testing/Red Team assesment

-!ANY USE OF THIS TOOL IS AT YOUR OWN ROSK!
+!ANY USE OF THIS TOOL IS AT YOUR OWN RISK!

 I recommend working with kali linux, preferably from VMware, and to get a better result, use dual band (--dual), but for this you will need two wifi adapters - two alfa.